-This is another of the posts that I wrote during the interim between getting laid off from Nortel, and then finally settling my pension and severance.
-It ends up being very prophetic, as the Nortel pension did actually collapse, and sooner than I thought, but luckily, I got out of it before that happened.
+I wrote this back when I was laid off from Nortel, and before settling my pension and severance.
+This ends up being very prophetic.
+The Nortel pension did actually collapse, and sooner than I thought.
+Luckily, I got out of it before that happened.

-So one of the major interesting issues financially that I am facing is whether to opt out of my former employers pension plan and take a lump sum payment (which will mostly be transferred to a Locked In Retirement Account (LIRA)) or leave the money in the employers pension plan, and draw from it at either age 55 (at an actuarially lowered rate) or 65.
+One of the major interesting issues that I am facing is whether to opt out of Nortel’s pension plan.
+If I opt out I get a lump sum payment (which will mostly be transferred to a Locked In Retirement Account (LIRA)) .
+The other option is to leave the money in Nortel’s pension plan.
+If I leave it I can draw from it at either age 55 (at an actuarially lowered rate) or 65.

-As I have said previously I will be opting out, as I have very little confidence the money will be available when I get to retiring age, and now I read in the Globe and Mail the following (by Derek DeCloet):
+As I have said previously I will be opting out.
+I have very little confidence the money will be available when I get to retirement age.
+I read in the Globe and Mail the following (by Derek DeCloet):

-I read this and am not shocked, but I am worried, as I was supposed to receive information within 30 days of my severance about my pension options, however, I have not received anything in the mail as of yet, and I now wonder what new “wrinkles” may arrive in terms of this money.
+I am concerned, as I was supposed to receive information within 30 days of my severance about my pension options.
+I have not received anything in the mail as of yet, and I now wonder what new “wrinkles” may arrive in terms of this money.

-My view is that this money is mine, and I have earned it over the 20+ years I worked at my former employer.
+My view is that this money is mine, and I have earned it over the 20+ years I worked at Nortel.
 Given they “capped” this pension as of January 1 2007, leaving my money there makes little or no sense to me.
 If anyone cares to comment or disagree, please feel free I am open to discussion on this issue.